 Q: How much do these credits cost?

-A: The Joint Committee on Taxation estimates that the EITC will cost $66.5 billion in 2015.
+A: The Joint Committee on Taxation estimates that the EITC will cost over $74 billion in 2018.
 Given that it raises 6.5 million people out of poverty each year, it has been called the most cost-effective poverty-reduction program in the United States.
 The expansion of the EITC for larger families and reducing the marriage penalty would cost about $25 billion over 10 years, and expanding the CTC will be $72 billion over the next 10 years.
-To put that in perspective, the House Republican budgets for FY 2014 and FY 2015 proposed tax cuts for the wealthy and corporations costing nearly 59 times that much ($5.7 trillion over 10 years).

 Q: Doesn’t expanding these credits encourage poor families to have more children?

 A: Given all the factors that influence the number of children a family has, there is no evidence to support the claim that a modestly higher tax credit causes recipients to expand their family size and remain in poverty.
 For these credits, the cost of raising another child far outweighs the added income the EITC or CTC would provide.
 For example, a single mother with two children making $9,667 a year does not have an incentive to have another child as the additional $1,000 received is not enough to offset the costs of raising that third child.
 Plus, if a family has four or more children, their EITC remains the same as if they had only three children.

 Q: What about the fraud and overpayment rates?

 A: The EITC does have a high estimated error rate (about 25 percent), but that is much different than a fraud rate.
 Fraud indicates mal-intent, where an error rate can include simple errors, both accidental overpayments and underpayments.
 The EITC is a complicated program with very detailed regulations.
 Paid tax preparers, the IRS, or individuals can make these errors.